What is the purpose of fireplace tools?

 The length of the fireplace tools is highly determinative for the use.
 In principle, smaller fireplace tools are sufficient for smaller fires, and large fireplace tools for large fires.
 Of course, this is also a matter of taste.
 When searching, please pay attention to the specified measurements to avoid disappointments.

 With tongs, there is a difference between the French tongs that have no hinge and must be bent open and the English and Dutch/Belgian tongs with hinges that open easily.
 The Dutch/Belgian tongs usually open the widest.
 The choice is also determined by personal preference.
 Tongs without a hinge are stiffer and can therefore have a good grip, but they are less easily opened than the tongs with a hinge.
 They also have a cooler look.
+In addition, they can also be used better as a poker than tongs with a hinge.

 For pokers, in addition to the length, whether the poker has a hook or a small tip also plays a role.
 The hook has more grip on the burning wood, but it is a little less easy to poke into the fire than a straight poker.
 For wood stoves with a lid on top, there are pokers with a hook for opening the lid.
 These are often smaller pokers.